Joseph-Rance/Computing-Soc-old/README.md

 The folder called 'Maximise' contains the PowerPoint used as well as the python code used in the demonstration.
 Please note that the python code has been altered to protect users' privacy so will not function, however the machine learning bit should still be functional if you want to look at it.

 I'm not going to stoop so low as to thank myself.

+## React Tutorial

+The folder called react contains the whole folder from CSB of the react tutorial.
+If you just want the code to use in CSB, it is in SRC/APP.JS.

+Thanks to Isaac for the tutorial